astroumd/lmtoy/docs/wishlist.md

    M51  363812/364314   0.999    363075  0.997   [taken after 2020-02-18]

    So generally there are about 2-7% of the spectra that are doppler related outliers.
+Looking at a wider waterfall plot, these bad scans and their fractions are fairly obvious.

 *  A number of fancy options (e.g. allow different projection systems, galactic included) can probably solved much easier by using the *Montage* package after our pipeline.

 * visualizing the OFF positions?
 The SpecFile has lost them.
-There is no view_raw_file
+There is no view_raw_file.
+  Is a waterfall for raw data useful?

 # workflow